joannakl/cs102/index.markdown

 ## Labs

+These are old copies of the labs.
+Actual weekly labs will be shared on Edstem each week.

 - [Lab 1, Remember Programming?](labs/lab1.html)
 - [Lab 2, Bullet Proof Programs / Input Validation](labs/lab2.html)
 - [Lab 4, Finding Code Responsible for Behavior (code reading)](labs/lab3.html)